mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 #### Creating our first unit test

 So this is the time, we create our first unit test.
-Let's get back to the Customer class I showed you earlier.
+Let's get back to the Customer class I've shown you earlier.
 When we think of a possible path through the code, the most obvious one is what is often called the "happy path".
 This means that we write a test that will check if the positive situation of the code that we want to test is executed correctly.
 In our case, where we want to unit test the <code>isGoodCustomer</code> method of the customer class, this would be:

-* A customer is good if there a at least one related order
+* A customer is good if there is at least one related order

 So let's try to implement this behavior.
 First we have to create a Customer and further setup the system under test (the user).
-The next thing is, that we actually execute the method we want to check.
+The next thing is that we actually execute the method we want to check.
 After that we check the outcome of the execution.
 This pattern is called [AAA (Arrange Act Assert)](http://wiki.c2.com/?ArrangeActAssert) and is fairly common in the testing space.

 Spock has some keywords for the AAA pattern, called "given", "when" and "then".
 These can be used together with a comment as you can see below.
 This is very useful because it describes the code within the block that is sometimes a little bit complicated when using mocks etc.